Fine Arts in Our Homeschool Plus: High School Membership Experience

 Courses Included with Purchase

-The brand new Advanced Music Theory Course will only be available inside the Homeschool High School Fine Arts Membership!
+The brand new Advanced Music Theory Course is only available inside the Fine Arts in Our Homeschool Plus Membership!

 Gena Mayo is a music theory lover and has desired to teach this course for years!

-Each month a new masterclass (video) on a fine arts topic will be loaded into the membership dashboard around the middle of the month.
+Each month September 2020 - October 2021, a new masterclass (video) on a fine arts topic will be loaded into the membership dashboard around the middle of the month.
+In October 2021, the course is complete.
+New masterclasses may be added as bonus lessons in the future.

 "Hamilton the Musical ~ How and Why it Became a Sensation!"